Prostate cancer is the third leading cause of death from cancer in men in Canada.

 Most men don’t die of prostate cancer but from cancers such as bone cancer, testicular cancer, and others that spread from undiagnosed/untreated prostate cancer (metastatic disease).

-When prostate cancer is detected early, the five-year survivability rate is over 93%
+When prostate cancer is detected early, the five-year survivability rate is extremely high.

 - Prostate cancer is the most diagnosed cancer among Canadian men*